Presented as part of the Advocacy and public law in the tribunals series.

 Break

-Part 2 – Public law in in the welfare benefits (Social Entitlements Chamber and Upper Tribunal)
+Part 2: Public law in the welfare benefits tribunals

-Challenging overpayments and sanctions and using procedural unfairness as a ground.
+Challenging sanctions and claimant commitments, and using procedural unfairness as a ground.
 Getting the tribunal to accept human rights arguments at both First Tier and Upper Tribunal, and public law issues with DWP use of Automated Decision Making and AI.
+The session will also cover applying for legal aid Exceptional Case Funding for representation.

 • Caroline Selman, Public Law Project

-Free tickets – If you do no have a training budget, please email a brief explanation to [email protected] to request a free ticket.
+• Free tickets – If you do no have a training budget or are applying independently and are unable to pay, please email a brief explanation to [email protected] to request a free ticket.

 Please note that PLP is a charity and relies on income from events as part of its funding, so we kindly ask that you purchase a ticket if you are able to do so.